Skip to main content

 Quick verdict

-Use Atlas only when a YouTube video or transcript-backed recording is source material for research and the answer needs summaries, citations, and a knowledge map.
+Use Atlas only when a YouTube video or another transcript is a research source.
+It can give you a summary, cited answers, and a knowledge map.

-Do not pick a video organizer only because it says "AI."
-A media library needs file paths, thumbnails, metadata, and playback.
-A creative team needs permissions, review links, and comments.
-A research workflow needs searchable transcript text and a way to check answers against the source.
+The word "AI" does not tell you whether a tool fits.
+A media library needs file paths, thumbnails, file details, and playback.
+A creative team needs access rules, review links, and comments.
+A research project needs searchable transcript text and source links for each answer.

 How to choose a video organizer

-- Local files.
-Look for folder indexing, thumbnails, tags, ratings, duplicate handling, and support for external drives.
+• Files on your computer: look for folder search, thumbnails, tags, ratings, duplicate checks, and support for external drives.

 Video organizer tools compared

-Atlas can summarize and map a transcript-backed source.
-It will not manage raw footage or replace a DAM.
+Atlas can sum up and map a transcript.
+It does not manage raw footage or replace a media library.

 Best video organizer tools